- DEUG MIAS, Applied Mathematics and Computer Science, Nantes Science Faculty

 - PhD, Artificial Intelligence and Cognitive Sciences, Laval University

-His work has been shown internationally and funded and supported by more than 20 scientific and or cultural institutions including the Natural Sciences and Engineering Research Council (NSERC), the Social Sciences and Humanities Research Council (SSHRC) the Canadian Council for the Arts (CCA), the French Ministère de la Culture et de la Communication, the Australian Research Council and the Australian Council for the Arts.
+Philippe's projects have gained support and recognition from more than 20 scientific or cultural institutions including the Canadian Council for the Arts (CCA), the Natural Sciences and Engineering Research Council of Canada (NSERC), the Social Sciences and Humanities Research Council of Canada (SSHRC) the French Ministère de la Culture et de la Communication, the Australian Research Council and the Australian Council for the Arts.

 - Multi-agent systems, artificial intelligence, artificial life, machine learning